natafaye/fetch-fundamentals-challenges-2/README.md

 You'll need to run the backend in one terminal and the frontend (with `npm start`) in another.

 To change the delay on responses, you can edit the json-server.json file and change the delay property (measured in milliseconds)

+To reset the backend, open the fake-backend folder and replace the contents of the db.json file with the contents of the BACKUP.json file.